Reading time: 5 min.

 People with double crowns are susceptible to balding and thinning, just like other men.
 Those with double crowns may also experience hair loss or thinning not just on the crowns themselves, but also in the area between them.

-Is it a double crown or male pattern baldness?
+Is it a double crown or balding?

 If you’re balding, you’ll probably notice hair loss in the shower and see strands of hair on your pillow in the morning.
 A double crown without balding won’t show any signs of hair loss.